rishikeshwar/rishikeshwar.github.io/_posts/2020-04-22-Go_Basic_WebService.md

-The Model folder contains 1 file /models/user.go **/models/user.go:** The below file handles the when a new user is created, updated, requested or deleted.
+The Model folder contains 1 file /models/user.go

+**/models/user.go:** The below file handles requests when a new user is created, updated, requested or deleted.

 {% highlight go linenos %}
 package models